IreAlMar/DockerMySQLTemplate/README.md

   2. ``mysql -u root -p``
 * Connect to MySQL through host ``sudo mysql -u root -h 0.0.0.0 -p``

+MySQL has issues with column names that include dots ``.``, solved it by including back ticks in the infile load data sentence

 ### Docker

 * Start container